A Fibrational Tale of Operational Logical Relations: Pure, Effectful and Differential: The fibration of differential relations

-We can recover a weak form of functoriality by restricting to a 2-subcategory of \biFib, notably, considering only 1-arrows which are cocartesian, namely, preserving cocartesian arrows.
-Denote by \biFibc the 2-full 2-subcategory of \biFib where objects have finite products in the base and 1-arrows are cocartesian.
+We can recover a weak form of functoriality by restricting to a 2-subcategory of \biFib, that is, we consider only 1-arrows which are cocartesian, \ie, that preserve cocartesian arrows.
+Denote by \biFibc the 2-full 2-subcategory of \biFib where objects are bifibrations with finite products in the base and 1-arrows preserve cocartesian arrows.
 Then, restricting $\DRF$ to \biFibc, we get a \emph{lax functor}.
-This means that composition and identities of 1-arrows are preserved only up to a madiating 2-arrow which is not even an isomorphism.
+This means that horizontal composition and identities of 1-arrows are preserved only up to a mediating 2-arrow which needs not be an isomorphism.

 \begin{thm} \fun{\DRF}{\biFibc}{\Fib} is a lax functor. \end{thm} \begin{proof} Let $\fib$ be a bifibration in \biFibc.
-We consider a natural transformation $\nt{\xi^\fib}{\ft{\Id_\fib}}{\what{\Id_\fib}}$ defined as follows: for every object $\dX$ in $\GDSC\fib$ we set
+We consider a natural transformation $\nt{\xi^\fib}{\ft{\Id_\fib}}{\what{\Id_\fib}}$ defined as follows: for every object $\dX$ in $\GDSC\fib$ we set:

 Naturality of $\xi^\fib$ is straightforward.
 Moreover, we have $\fib(\xi^\fib_\dX) = \id_{\dun\dX}$, hence \twoAr{\ple{\id,\xi^\fib}}{\Id_\fib}{\DRF(\Id_\fib)} is a well-defined 2-arrow in \biFibc.
 Now, for 1-arrows \oneAr{F}{\fib}{\fibq} and \oneAr{G}{\fibq}{\fibr} in \biFibc, we define a natural transformation \nt{\omega^{F,G}}{\what G \circ \what F}{\what {G\circ F}} as follows: for every object $\dX$ in $\GDSC\fib$ we set